NativeScript/docs-v7/docs/core-concepts/error-handling.md

 ### Defining custom error handler

 This API also introduces a technic, which allows the developers to define custom error handler logic.
+In this case, the `ErrorHandler` will be called whenever `trace.error(...)` is called.
+The default error handler, which will just `throw` the error as they come.

 Example: